torrejonv/teranode/docs/services/validator.md

 		return validator.NewError(err, api.ErrStatusOutputs)
 	}

-	// 6) nLocktime is equal to INT_MAX, or nLocktime and nSequence values are satisfied according to MedianTimePast
-	//    => checked by the node, we do not want to have to know the current block height

 	// 7) The transaction size in bytes is greater than or equal to 100 if txSize < 100 {
 		return validator.NewError(fmt.Errorf("transaction size in bytes is less than 100 bytes"), api.ErrStatusMalformed)